ganeshvictory/Library_Management_System_GSK/README.md

 # Report on Library Management System

-Library management system majorly uses the below files: check.py book.py user.py storage.py
+Library management system majorly uses the below files:\
+**1. check.py**
+**2. book.py**
+**3. user.py**
+**4. storage.py**

 The above files majorly concentrate on performing the major CRUD operations required to manage the library system.
-It followed below approach where, every layer is discussed thoroughly
+It followed below approach where, every layer is discussed thoroughly \

 Layered Architecture: The overall structure of our system exhibits a Layered Architecture, where the application is organized into layers with specific responsibilities.
 This architecture promotes separation of concerns, making the system more organized and manageable.
-The key layers in your application include:
+The key layers in your application include:\
-Presentation Layer: This is represented by your command-line interface in main.py, where interactions with the system occur (like a Command pattern used to encapsulate a request as an object, letting us parameterize clients with different requests, queue or log requests, and support undoable operations.)
+**1. Presentation Layer:** This is represented by your command-line interface in main.py, where interactions with the system occur (like a Command pattern used to encapsulate a request as an object, letting us parameterize clients with different requests, queue or log requests, and support undoable operations.) \\
-Major Logic Layer: This includes classes like Books, Users, and Check which handle the core functionality and rules of the application ((like a Singleton Pattern to instantiate only once throughout your application's lifecycle.)
+**2. Major Logic Layer:** This includes classes like Books, Users, and Check which handle the core functionality and rules of the application ((like a Singleton Pattern to instantiate only once throughout your application's lifecycle.) \\
-Data Access Layer: The Storage class manages reading and writing to CSV files, abstracting the details of data persistence from the rest of the application (like a Repository Pattern, which is used to encapsulate the logic required to access data sources.)
+**3. Data Access Layer:** The Storage class manages reading and writing to CSV files, abstracting the details of data persistence from the rest of the application (like a Repository Pattern, which is used to encapsulate the logic required to access data sources.)\

-check.py:
+**check.py:**\

-Here we are using a class called Record.
+1. Here we are using a class called Record.
 We are initializing a method with parameters book_management that is assigned to none.
-This works like a constructor where the values can be assigned.
+This works like a constructor where the values can be assigned. \

-checkout_book() and checkin_book() method takes self, user_id and isbn parameters.
-The former is used to check out books and the latter to check in the books.
+2. checkout_book() and checkin_book() method takes self, user_id and isbn parameters.
+The former is used to check out books and the latter to check in the books. \

-During the checkout, it checks if the user_id exists or not and if if exists then it checkouts the book.
-If the user_if doesn’t exist then it will throw a message that the given user_id doesn’t exist or not active.
+3. During the checkout, it checks if the user_id exists or not and if if exists then it checkouts the book.
+If the user_if doesn’t exist then it will throw a message that the given user_id doesn’t exist or not active. \

-During checkin function, it checks for valid user_id and see the maximum limit of 30 days for renewal of the book to avoid overdue/fine amount.
-If it crosses that 30 days, it will charge a fine of Rs 1 per each day.
+4. During checkin function, it checks for valid user_id and see the maximum limit of 30 days for renewal of the book to avoid overdue/fine amount.
+If it crosses that 30 days, it will charge a fine of Rs 1 per each day.\

 book.py: